sjfortin/showstash/README.md

 ### Todos

 - [ ] Upload your concert photos to a concert specific photo gallery.
-- [ ] Add timestamp when user logs in
 - [ ] Fetch new setlist information if available for a show
 - [ ] Do not allow duplicate shows to be added